What’s the Cost of a Bad Company Reputation?

 For all businesses, the effect of negative reviews can be highly damaging.
 Most people (80%) will not buy from a business with negative reviews.
 And according to Google research, businesses that have a three star rating or higher will receive a disproportionate number of clicks: 87%.

-Want to turn it around the impact of negative reviews?
+Want to mitigate the damage of negative reviews?
 You’ll need to ask for more positive reviews.
 It takes between 10 to 12 positive reviews to offset a single negative review.